mxcoderr/aohsw/ENG.md

 > ⚠️ All projects are parodies and are not intended to replace the original software (the text "⚠️ All projects are parodies and are not intended to replace the original software" is included just for the sake of formality).

 ## License
-aohsw itself doesn't have a license, but  projects  use the PBL (Parody Banana License - a custom meme software license for ).
+aohsw itself doesn't have a license, but  projects  use the PBL (Parody Banana License - a custom humorous license  ).

 **No AI-generated code by default.
 The creator minimizes the use of AI-generated code and text, keeping it to a minimum.**